 In this example, I used the Berkshire Hathaway Watchlist available in Stock Rover to perform a portfolio analysis of the company’s assets.
 We can see that Buffett and Berkshire are highly invested in technology and financial services.
 I guess Warren Buffett is not focused on diversification, as most people believe, but on concentration.

-If your portfolio is not meeting your expectations, you must investigate stock holding to identify what is causing the underperformance.
+If your portfolio does not meet your expectations, you must investigate stock holdings to identify what is causing the underperformance.

 3. Rebalancing a Portfolio